 Why it’s horrible: Would you pay Rolls Royce money for a Cadillacl?
 GM seems to think you would.
 I’m all for going all-out on EV design and innovation, but when Cadillacs cost more than houses, I can’t help but shutter.
 But hey, it will be hand-built.

-September 2023Update: The average transaction price for an EV dropped last month.
+February 2024Update: The average transaction price for an EV dropped again last month.
 Check out the details below.

 Car buying is the second biggest expense most consumers will ever make, and more drivers are getting squeezed into $1,000/month car payments.
 With an EV, you can save hundreds of dollars per month in fuel costs, but the upfront cost of getting into an electric car is substantial.
 Here’s the average price of an electric car today, and how much prices have increased over the past three years.

-As of the most recent data from August 2023, the average transaction price for a new car (of any powertrain) was $48,451 according to Kelley Blue Book.
-That’s a 0.6% increase since the month prior.
-In August 2023, the average electric car price was $53,376 (for new cars).
+As of the most recent data from January, the average transaction price for a new car (of any powertrain) was $47,401 according to Kelley Blue Book.
+That’s down 2.6% lower than the month prior.
+In January 2024, the average new electric car price was $55,353.

-In 2023, electric cars cost 10% more than the overall market average.
-Last year, EV prices averaged more than 15% higher than the overall market.
+As we begin 2024, the average price paid for a new EV is 17% higher than the overall new car market average.
+In 2023, electric car prices averaged 8% more than the overall market average.
+In 2022, EV prices averaged more than 15% higher than the overall market.

-Looking at historical data, it’s clear that EVs are getting cheaper, despite the luxury leanings of most new models.
-Over the past year, the average price paid for a new EV has declined by 16%.
-According to KBB, new EV pricing peaked in June 2022 and has fallen more than $6,000 so far in 2023.
+Over the past year, the average price paid for a new EV has declined by 21%.
+According to KBB, new EV pricing peaked in June 2022 at $66,997, and has fallen by $11,597 since.

 Why Are EV Prices Dropping?

-Why did the average price of an EV dropping so quickly?
-Tesla keeps slashing prices, in turn launching an all-out price war with the competition. $55,000 is not cheap, of course.
+Why are EV prices dropping?
+Tesla keeps slashing prices, in turn launching an all-out price war with the competition.
+Remember, Tesla continues to make up 50% of all EV market share in America. $55,000 is not cheap, of course.
 An abundance of luxury options continues to keep the average price of an electric car well above gas counterparts.

 On top of that, Ford and GM have been steadily increasing prices for their electric trucks.
 E-truck prices are generally expensive (see ALL electric truck prices here).
 The new Chevrolet Silverado EV is not going to be as affordable as originally claimed.
 Most electric trucks cost over $70,000 once trim and spec availability is considered.